OpenNews/srccon-2021/attendees.md

 # Participation at SRCCON 2021

 SRCCON 2021 is a hands-on conference, where everyone who attends actively participates throughout the event.
-Our [call for participation form is now open](/participation/form): If you'd like to be part of SRCCON 2021, use that form to let us know how.
+Our [call for participation form is still open](/participation/form) if you'd like to attend SRCCON 2021 as a participant!
+Just fill out the form to let us know.

 <span id="schedule"></span>